kinanmouk/UN-Parallel-Corpora-Analysis/final_report.md

 The files were downloaded from the source.
 It states on the website that each document was in `XML` file format with embedded meta-information of the **Symbol** of the official UN document, it's **translation job number**, the **publication date**, the **processing location**, and the **keyword** which determined the document subject.

-The value behind using this corpus is that it allows for accesss to multilingual language resources
+The value behind using this corpus is that it allows for accesss to multilingual language resources.
+Oftentimes in technological and ML advancements today we see issues of accessibility for multilingual users as well as L2 speakers of a language of higher prestige.
+In using UN data I am sure that the data collected represents each of the six UN official langauges to the highest translation standard.

 ## Data Cleanup
 ## Analysis